 What it pays: You set your rate, but average babysitting rates range from $10-25 an hour.

-15. Got style?
-Be a stylist for Stitch Fix.
+23. Be a Stylist for Stitch Fix.

 Behind this service, of course, is a team of work-from-home stylists who pull together the outfits, client by client.
 Stylists get a rundown of the customer, then scramble to find something fabulous.
 Stylists must commit to working 15 to 30 hours per week and be available for an on-site training session in their city.
 Currently, Stitch Fix needs stylists in Austin, Cleveland, Dallas, Houston, Minneapolis, Los Angeles, Pittsburgh, Sacramento, San Diego and San Francisco.